prakaa/isp-trace-parser/README.md

    the data is saved in half-yearly chunks in parquet files, which significantly improves read from disk speeds.
 For further information (via the API docs) you can run `help` in the Python console, e.g. `help(parse_wind_traces)`.
-2. Query the parsed data using the naming conventions for generators, REZs, and subregions established in the IASR workbook using the `get_data` functions, see the [Querying parsed trace data](https://github.com/Open-ISP/isp-trace-parser#querying-parsed-trace-data).
+2. Query the parsed data using the naming conventions for generators, REZs, and subregions established in the IASR workbook using the `get_data` functions, see [Querying parsed trace data](https://github.com/Open-ISP/isp-trace-parser#querying-parsed-trace-data).
    For further information on querying run `help` in the Python console, e.g.
   `help(solar_project_trace_single_reference_year)`.